Pika-Software/gmsv_async_postgres/README.md

 end)

 -- PostgreSQL can only process one query at a time,
--- but async_postgres.Client has internal queue for queries -- so you can queue up as many queries as you want
+-- but async_postgres.Client has an internal queue for queries -- so you can queue up as many queries as you want
 -- and they will be executed one by one when possible --
--- For example this query will be executed after the connection is established client:query("select now()", function(ok, res)
+-- For example, this query will be executed after the connection is established client:query("select now()", function(ok, res)
     assert(ok, res)
     print("Current time is " .. res.rows[1].now)